 (I can provide the Raw and xmp files if needed, right now I don"t have access to them).

-#19 Updated by Johannes Hanika almost 2 years ago
+#19 Updated by Johannes Hanika about 2 years ago

 - File img_0001_02.jpg added

 here's my jpg of the green artifact wall. it is really touchy at these noise levels.. using a second instance of profiled denoising with lightness doesn't work, but using HSV lightness performs a lot better. i think maybe the numbers are so small that the colour space transforms become unstable? given this interesting variation in outcome based on the blend mode maybe the culprit is blending and not denoising?